Finnish Society for Human-Animal Studies

 annual conference

-The annual ‘Animal Research Days’ conference brings together researchers, artists and students working in social and cultural animal research to present their work and discuss diverse aspects of the relationships between humans and animals.
+The annual ‘Animal Research Days’ conference brings together researchers, artists and students working in the field of social and cultural animal research to present their work and discuss diverse aspects of the relationships between humans and animals.

 ELONKIRJON BUSSI